epogrebnyak/product-topics/DAY1.md

  - [ ] something else
 4. Do we know how to evaluate student solution or answer?
  - [ ] notes on some unexpected outcomes of the excercise, usual mistakes (optional)
-5. Can we think of a learning outcome of the excercise?
+5. Can we think of [a learning outcome](https://twitter.com/RobertTalbert/status/1412448702552231936) of the excercise?
- - [ ] (optional)
+ - [ ] list of actions that a student can undertake after excercise (optional)

 ## Point of work